ETFs vs. Mutual Funds: Which is Better for Your Retirement?

 Example Core Allocations by Goal

 The mixes below are illustrative starting points.
 Tweak weights to match your risk tolerance and timeline.
+If income is the priority, explore dividend aristocrats funds as a complement to broad-market exposure.

 Goal Equities Bonds/Cash Notes